systemaccounting/mxfactorial/migrations/go-migrate/README.md

 1. update function from zip in s3 with `make update-function ENV=dev`

 ### build & deploy FAST
-1. `make deploy-all ENV=dev` to build and deploy lambda layer and function code
+* `make deploy ENV=dev` to build and deploy lambda layer and function code
+* `make deploy-script ENV=dev` to zip and deploy function code only

 ### deploy migrations
 1. see `/mxfactorial/migrations/README.md`